Tha-Orakkle/alx-low_level_programming/0x08-recursion/README.md

 ## 1-print_rev_recursion.c
 * A function that prints a string in reverse.
 * Why is it so important to dream?
 Because, in my dreams we are together
+## 2-strlen_recursion.c
+* A function that prints the length pf a string.
+* Dreams feel real while we're in them.
+It's only when we wake up that we realize something was actually strange